mwczapski/Swagger_Editor_3_Docker_Container/Swagger_Editor_Docker_Container_for_API-First_Development.md

 http://localhost:3001/#

-Please note that the Swagger Editor is running in the Host's Web Browser and that it can import OpenAPI specifications from the Host and export / save OpenAPI specifications ot the host, this it can be used as a local Swagger Editor on the Host.
+Please note that the Swagger Editor is running in the Host's Web Browser and that it can import OpenAPI specifications from the Host and export / save OpenAPI specifications to the host, thus it can be used as a local Swagger Editor on the Host.

 ## Important Notes